Buyer GuideBuyer evaluation

 A correction to most "best PO software" rankings: small teams should not pay for these features, even when sales calls insist they're essential.

 • Multi-tier approval workflows beyond two approvers.
-Small teams have a buyer and an owner.
-That's it.
+Many small teams have a buyer and an owner, not a formal approval chain.

 • RFx and sourcing event management.
 Small teams don't run formal RFPs.